 So I think that this is the way peace usually gets made.
 You send out feelers.
 You see who’s willing to lay down their arms and abide by the conditions.
 You see how far up that will go.
 I do not expect Mullah Omar and those people to be at all interested in this.
 In fact, they’ve made it very clear that they’re not.
 But I think there are many members of the Taliban who will see this chance to reenter society under these very stringent conditions to be attractive enough to test.

-Okay.
+QUESTION: Okay.
 Now, when you get into reconciliation, that would deal with the leadership, more important members.
 Five former leaders, in fact, have been delisted – as they say, taken off the UN list of suspected terrorists.
 Could they be part of the government?
-SECRETARY CLINTON:

-But the irreconcilables – what if the government, the Afghan Government, actually did want to deal ultimately with Mullah Omar, thinking that perhaps he could bring them Osama bin Laden or something like that?
+QUESTION: But the irreconcilables – what if the government, the Afghan Government, actually did want to deal ultimately with Mullah Omar, thinking that perhaps he could bring them Osama bin Laden or something like that?
 What could the U.S. do in that case?
-SECRETARY CLINTON:

-Let’s talk about women, because in – this is a subject that’s very dear to your heart, it’s very important.
-SECRETARY CLINTON:
+QUESTION: Let’s talk about women, because in – this is a subject that’s very dear to your heart, it’s very important.